Shea Ili: Early life and career

 Ili was born in Auckland and raised in the suburb of Māngere Bridge.
-He attended Onehunga High School, where he was not only a member of the basketball team, but was also a talented rugby player.
+He attended Onehunga High School, where he played basketball and rugby.
 As a halfback, he progressed to the Auckland under-21 team, but his rugby ambitions were put to aside because of his basketball commitments.

 As a youth, Ili competed for Counties Manukau Basketball Association rep teams.
 In 2011, he was named in the U21 Men's National Championship Tournament Team; in 2013, he was named in the U23 Men's National Championship Tournament Team; and in 2014, he helped Counties Manukau win the U23 Men's National Championship title while being named in the Tournament Team.